Tom Longboat: Personal life

 Longboat grew up in a poor family who lived on a small farm.
 His father died when Longboat was three years old.
 He was enrolled at the Mohawk Institute Residential School at age 12, a legal obligation under the Indian Act at that time.
 He hated life at the school, where he was pressured to give up his Onondaga beliefs in favour of Christianity.
 He was also expected to give up his language.
 After one unsuccessful escape attempt, Longboat tried again and reached the home of his uncle.
 His uncle hid him from authorities.
 After Longboat's athletic successes, he was invited to speak at the institute.
 He refused: "I wouldn't even send my dog to that place."

+At the time of the 1907 Boston Marathon, he was an employee of W. J. Gage & Company.
 In 1908, he married Lauretta Maracle.
 In February 1916, he enlisted in the CEF running messages between military posts.
 While he was serving with the CEF, he fell victim to what would later be termed identity theft.
 From late 1916 until the summer of 1917, a white Rhode Island-born vaudeville singer, conman and onetime medicine show performer named Edgar Laplante (1888-1944) travelled around America pretending to be him and giving concerts that profited from Longboat's continued celebrity.
 In August 1917 Laplante arrived in New York City, where he enrolled under Longboat's name as a civilian crewman with the U.S. Army Transport Service.
 News of Longboat joining this branch of the military generated numerous American newspaper stories, which were illustrated by photographs of Laplante, who looked nothing like the real Longboat.
 During Laplante's initial voyage aboard the S.S.
 Antilles, a debate raged in the Brooklyn Daily Eagle regarding whether the real Longboat was in France or serving with the U.S. Army Transport Service.
 The Brooklyn Daily Eagle sided with the imposter.
 Eventually, Longboat heard about the impostor's antics and wrote a letter about them, which ended up being quoted in several American newspapers.
 In his letter he threatened legal action against the impostor.
 "I am going to have three charges against this man, one for making false statements, second for impersonation, third [for] intent to defraud the public at large."

 When erroneous reports reached America that Longboat had been killed in action while serving with the CEF in France, the consequent American newspaper stories were often illustrated by photos of the imposter, Edgar Laplante.
 On the basis that Longboat really was dead, his wife Lauretta remarried during 1918.
 Although pleased to find out he had survived, she had no desire to leave her new husband.
 Longboat later married Martha Silversmith, with whom he had four children.
 After the war, Longboat settled in Toronto where he worked until 1944.
 He retired to the Six Nations reserve and died of pneumonia on January 9, 1949.